-Payments in advance / down-payments:
+Payments in Advance / Down-payments:

-These can only be processed if on the contract and invoice it is clearly stated that the payment is a "Payment in Advance."
+These can only be processed, if on the contract and invoice it is clearly stated that the payment is a "Payment in Advance".

-Outbound payments for services
+Outbound Payments for services

-For outbound payments of services, withholding taxes, VAT and surcharges might have to be considered and paid by the local customer on behalf of the service provider before transferring the amount net of these taxes out.
+For outbound payments of services, Withholding Taxes, VAT and surcharges might have to be considered and paid by the local customer on behalf of the service provider before transferring the amount net of these taxes out.

-Service contracts have to be registered with the tax bureau within 30 days of concluding the contract and might require a detailed description of the incurred services, the runtime of the contract and the payment terms
+Service contracts have to be registered with the tax bureau within 30 days of concluding the contract and might require a detailed description of the incurred services, the runtime of the contract, the payment terms (e.g. monthly/quarterly).

 For each payment, the withholding tax has to be filed and paid and the payment itself has to be registered.
-Payments above an equivalent of 50,000 USD have to be filed with the local tax bureau, no matter if it is by individuals or by companies.

-Please keep in mind that you need to check the double taxation agreement between China and the country of the supplier if there are beneficial policies in place, e.g. reduced tax rates.
+Payments above an equivalent of 50.000 USD have to be filed with the local tax bureau, no matter if it is by individuals or by companies.
+Please keep in mind to check the double taxation agreement between China and the country of the supplier if there are beneficial policies in place, e.g. reduced tax rates.

-Outbound payments for royalties
+Outbound Payments for Royalties

-The following paragraph describes the rules for payments concerning services and royalties for the following payment types:
+The following paragraph describes the rules for payments concerning services and royalties for the following payments types:

 - Patents

 - Copyrights

 - Trademarks

-- Know-how
+- Know-How and

-- Technical services
+- Technical Services.